iit-neutrino/AGRIYA/README.md

 * The non-digonal term are the correlations between different measurements
 * Typically all statistical covariance matrices have only non-zero diagonal terms
 * For global experiments case, all the statitical and systematic uncertanities  are combined and saved in systematic uncertainties file  (_inputs/global_covsyst.txt_) and the statistical uncertainties are all taken to be zero
+* In the case where the data file is missing the Reactor Length column and finite size analysis is ran, all reactor length will be 0